zopezora/tagent/README.md

 Also option below.

 * extends AbstractModule.
-Easy access to the module variables
+Easy access to the module variables & log
 * implements RefreshModuleInterface. for action module 'refresh'.

 >Module.php